Azure credentials and permissions

-When you deploy Cloud Manager from NetApp Cloud Central, you need to use an Azure account that has permissions to deploy the Cloud Manager virtual machine.
-The required permissions are listed in the NetApp Cloud Central policy for Azure.
+When you deploy a Connector from BlueXP, you need to use an Azure account or service principal that has permissions to deploy the Connector virtual machine.
+The required permissions are listed in the Connector deployment policy for Azure.

-When Cloud Central deploys the Cloud Manager virtual machine in Azure, it enables a system-assigned managed identity on the Cloud Manager virtual machine, creates a custom role, and assigns it to the virtual machine.
-The role provides Cloud Manager with permissions to deploy and manage Cloud Volumes ONTAP in that Azure subscription.
-Review how Cloud Manager uses the permissions.
+When BlueXP deploys the Connector virtual machine in Azure, it enables a system-assigned managed identity on virtual machine, creates a custom role, and assigns it to the virtual machine.
+The role provides BlueXP with the permissions required to manage resources and processes within that Azure subscription.
+Review how BlueXP uses the permissions.

-Cloud Manager selects these Azure credentials by default when you create a new working environment:
+BlueXP selects these Azure credentials by default when you create a new working environment for Cloud Volumes ONTAP:

-The managed identity is associated with the subscription in which you launched Cloud Manager.
+The system-assigned managed identity assigned to the Connector VM is associated with the subscription in which you launched the Connector.
 If you want to select a different Azure subscription, then you need to associate the managed identity with those subscriptions.

 Additional Azure credentials

-If you want to deploy Cloud Volumes ONTAP using different Azure credentials, then you must grant the required permissions by creating and setting up a service principal in Azure Active Directory for each Azure account.
+If you want to use different Azure credentials with BlueXP, then you must grant the required permissions by creating and setting up a service principal in Azure Active Directory for each Azure account.
 The following image shows two additional accounts, each set up with a service principal and custom role that provides permissions:

-You would then add the account credentials to Cloud Manager by providing details about the AD service principal.
+You would then add the account credentials to BlueXP by providing details about the AD service principal.

-After you add another set of credentials, you can switch to them when creating a new working environment:
+For example, you can switch between credentials when creating a new Cloud Volumes ONTAP working environment:

 The sections above describe the recommended deployment method for the Connector, which is from BlueXP.
 You can also deploy a Connector in Azure from the Azure Marketplace, and you can install the Connector software on your own Linux host.